 ERCOT and QSE will conduct multiple live-production tests of RTC-SCED and Load Frequency Control to ensure effective RTC-SCED dispatch and Frequency Control prior to go-live.

+ERCOT will provide the QSE at least 10 business days’ advance notice of intended test dates

-Dispatch during the tests will be binding to manage the reliable operations of the grid.
+RTC-SCED and frequency control dispatch during the tests will be binding to manage the reliable operations of the grid.

+To minimize risk and reliability impacts during the test, ERCOT will coordinate with QSEs on how to submit offers and telemetry for Energy and Ancillary Services with the goal of identical dispatch for the two systems (current system and RTC system).
+Further details will be jointly developed with QSEs in LFC Handbook, and in a manner that QSEs can support and/or that ERCOT can assist in workarounds that may be needed to ensure reliable production tests.

-Settlement during these tests will be performed with the current Settlement systemsand leveraging Emergency Base point or Testing logic to ensure all QSEs are paid for energy dispatched during tests.
+Settlement during these tests will be performed with the current Settlement systems.

+RTC tests settled on current billing determinants for Resources and Load.

+ERCOT will exempt basepoint deviation charge during the test to prevent QSEs from being penalized for following the RTC instructions.

+QSE can dispute settlements during test if they were financially harmed by the RTC dispatch.
+ERCOT and QSEs can consider more details in Handbook.

+ERCOT will develop and file any necessary Memorandum to the PUCT of any “Protocol exemptions needed during LFC testing windows”.

 ERCOT will maintain scorecard of QSE participation as defined in Handbook

 Goal is for 100% of QSEs to demonstrate successful submissions and telemetry, and mitigation plans in place for any outliers.

 2. Entry Criteria: